 Instead of going out to a restaurant, we make our own Sunday brunch at home.

-Sometimes our plant-based breakfast includes whole wheat pancakes, or vegan french toast sticks, but sometimes we’re in the mood for something savory!
-I love creating my simple silken tofu scramble, but I thought I’d take it up a notch as I plan for our special Easter brunch.
+Sometimes our plant-based breakfast includes whole wheat pancakes or vegan french toast sticks, but sometimes we’re in the mood for something savory!
+I love creating my simple silken tofu scramble or my Just Egg Omelette, but I thought I’d take it up a notch as I plan for our special Easter brunch.

-Sliceable, and totally delicious and healthy, this casserole is perfect to serve to a large group.
+Sliceable, totally delicious, and healthy, this casserole is perfect to serve to a large group.

 It’s the ultimate vegan savory brunch recipe to serve for Easter, Mother’s Day, Christmas morning, or anytime you’re having a gathering.